 What Should You Do If Your Joints Are Still Hurting in the Cold?

 If your joints continue to suffer after you’ve tried these suggestions, you should see a physical therapist or an orthopedist.
-To schedule an appointment with Longevity Pain Management, give us a call right now.
+To schedule an appointment with Oklahoma Pain Doc, give us a call right now.
 Our pain management doctors will examine your joints thoroughly to see if the discomfort you’re experiencing is caused by a medical problem.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.